yasufum/spp-runner/README.md

 ##### 3-4.
 VM(ring)

-VM(ring) config has one attribute.

   - id: VM ID respond to secondary ID running on the VM

 ##### 3-5.
 VM(vhost)

-VM(vhost) config has one attribute.

   - id: VM ID respond to secondary ID running on the VM